Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Today, we are making a Butternut soup.
-If you’re looking for a cosy soup that will warm you up in Autumn and the Cooler seasons.
-This recipe uses simple ingredients, and it has a velvety texture with a subtle sweetness.
-The flavours are heart-warming, and it has high nutritional value.
+Today, we are making butternut soup.
+This cozy soup is perfect for warming you up during autumn and cooler seasons.
+It uses simple ingredients and has a velvety texture with a subtle sweetness.

 Butternut squash, Heavy cream, Olive oil, Ginger Powder, Garlic Powder, Water, Nutmeg, Onion.